Encharted Cook

 Make-Ahead & Storage

 You can make the dough in advance, roll it into balls for individual cookies and freeze the balls on a parchment line baking sheet.
-Once frozen, the balls can be transferred to a sealed freezer container or plastic freezer storage bag.
+Once frozen, the cookie dough balls can be transferred to a sealed freezer container or plastic freezer storage bag.

-• frozen for one month
+• frozen for one month.

-Sugar cookies stacked on a white plate.
+Sugar cookies stacked on a white plate with a blue background.

 More Delicious Treat Recipes

-• Peanut Butter S'mores Cookie Cups
+Peanut Butter S'mores Cookie Cups

-• Heart-Shaped Sweetheart Scones
+Heart-Shaped Sweetheart Scones

 📖 Recipe